Frequently Asked Questions

 I like the idea of massage but don't want to remove my clothes/I don't want oils used on my skin

 No problem.
-Both NO HANDS® Massage and Indian Head Massage can be carried out through clothes and without oils, if preferred.
+You may be offered a lying or seated clothed massage.
 Make sure the clothes you wear are loose and comfortable with no fussy seams or buttons to work around.

 I'd like to benefit from massage but have a problem getting comfortable on my front or back

 The NO HANDS® Side-lying Massage may be ideal for you.
 Pillows and towels are used to ensure your comfort.

 What else is there to do in Portwrinkle?

 Portwrinkle is a beautiful place to take time out, watch the ebb and flow of the tide and just 'be.'
 There is a beautiful beach and connections to the coastal path both east towards Plymouth and west towards Looe with many interesting places along the way.
 A public car park is available on the seafront along with a cafe.

 If you wish to explore the area a little further, the Canteen at Maker Heights - https://www.facebook.com/makercanteen/